 It’s easy to travel as a vegan, even in cities that are famous for their love of pork and seafood 😉 Porto offers quite a few excellent places for vegans to eat.

 More and more vegan and vegetarian restaurants are opening in Porto.
 Let’s hope this trend continues to grow!

-I checked out some of Porto’s vegan and vegetarian restaurants.
+For this vegan Porto guide I checked out some of Porto’s vegan and vegetarian restaurants.
 I didn’t go to any meat-serving restaurants that also have vegan options, though there are many listed on Happy Cow.
 There was no need to go to any of those, because there are enough plant based restaurants in Porto.